 The boy gave her a sickly grin.
 "Hi."
 His voice was a crackle, almost a whisper.

 Aoi was a jumble of emotions, anger, hatred, shock, and the tight grip of fear that still made it hard to think.
 He was the one who'd been in the exam, it was his fault Shino was probably dead and his fault she was here.
 If she were free, she would kill him.

 But she wasn't and right now, she had to get away from this place.
 If there was one Root agent who might possibly sympathize enough - one capable of defying Danzo - even though he'd been the one who brought her here but she had to try - "Help me," she croaked.

-He walked closer, stared her in the eye.
-His cheeks were gaunt, there weren't so much circles under his eyes, but deep grooves, and his skin was pale and papery, his lips cracked.
+He walked closer and stared her in the eye.
+His cheeks were gaunt, with deep, dark grooves under his eyes, and his skin was pale and papery, his lips cracked.
 "But on one condition."
 She nodded, hardly able to believe her luck.
 "Heal me."

 "Kabuto was the only one able to keep my illness at bay, but he's been gone for too long, and I'm dying.
 I need more time.
 You're the only medic he trained personally."